KeyWeeUsr/the-book-of-v/source/chapter-4-rpg.rst

    :code: v

-Then complete the function by choosing the right location for traveler property via the place checking function and stored place references.
+Then complete the function by choosing the right location for traveler property via the place checking function and stored place references,

 .. include:: vsource/rpg-move.v
+   :code: v

+and replace the place properties' values printing with move functions.

+.. include:: vsource/rpg-move-print.v
    :code: v